keyboard_arrow_up

 Backing Plate

-A structural plate that provides essential support for the mold cavity block, guide pins, bushings, and other components within the mold assembly.
+A structural plate that provides support for the mold cavity block, guide pins, bushings, and other components within the mold assembly.

 Cavity